jasonjmcghee/rem/README.md

 ---

 I think the idea of recording everything you see has the potential to change how we interact with our computers, and believe it should be open source.

 Also, from a privacy / security perspective, this is like... pretty scary stuff, and I want the code open so we know for certain that nothing is leaving your laptop.
 Even logging to Sentry has the potential to leak private info.

 This is 100% local.
 Please, read the code yourself.

 ### This is crazy alpha version

 I wrote this in a couple days over the holidays, and if there's one takeaway, it's that I'm a complete novice at Swift.

 ## Build it yourself

+- Clone the repo `git clone --recursive -j8 https://github.com/jasonjmcghee/rem.git`
 - Open project in Xcode
-- Clone `https://github.com/stephencelis/SQLite.swift` and add it to the project
+- Change default SQLite.Swift sdk archiecture to macOS
 - Product > Archive
 - Distribute App
 - Custom
 - Copy App

 ## Getting Started

 - Build it yourself
   - If you really don't want to, download release and run `xattr -c rem.app`.
 This tells macos "all good".
 I'm not malicious, but don't take my word for it.
 - Launch the app